yangyushi/segview/readme.md

 segview.render_image(image, metadata, feature)  # see the 3D image with features

-segview.annotate_feature(image, label)  # see 2D slice with features
+segview.annotate_feature(image, feature)  # see 2D slice with features
 ```

 - `label` is a 3D `numpy` array